microsoft/AI-For-Beginners/lessons/3-NeuralNetworks/04-OwnFramework/README.md

 ## Gradient Descent Optimization

 There is a well-known method of function optimization called **gradient descent**.
-The idea is that we can compute a derivative (in multi-dimensional case call **gradient**) of loss function with respect to parameters, and vary parameters in such a way that the error would decrease.
+The idea is that we can compute a derivative (in multi-dimensional case called **gradient**) of loss function with respect to parameters, and vary parameters in such a way that the error would decrease.
 This can be formalized as follows:

 * Initialize parameters by some random values w<sup>(0)</sup>, b<sup>(0)</sup>
 * Repeat the following step many times: